1.?Individual Recognition Statements via NAWA

 Please bear in mind that diplomas, transcripts, statements will still have to be translated by a sworn translator into Polish after your coming to Poland, due to the Polish law’s requirement.

 Application form (generated and printed from the IRK Admission platform) in which candidate clearly states his/her personal data and chooses one of the offered fields of studies.
-There are 3 options in the application in case the first choice does not open for some reason.

 A certificate confirming their graduation from the high school is required for candidates applying for Bachelor’s Degree Studies.
 For those applying for Master’s Degree Studies – a certificate proving graduation from Bachelor’s Degree Studies.
 All school certificates/diplomas must be legalized in the country of their origin (e.g. if you received a diploma in Vietnam, legalization needs to be done in the Polish Embassy in Hanoi; if you are a citizen of Ghana learning in Russia and you have a high school certificate from Ghana – it needs to be legalized in the Polish Embassy in Nigeria).
 If the country of origin is a part of the Hague Convention Abolishing the Requirement for Legalization for Foreign Public Documents, the documents must have an Apostille.